Some useful information for you...

 COVID-19 POLICY FOR VISITING ITALY

-Italy shall be included as part of the Vaccinated Travel Lane (VTL) from 19 October 2021.
+Italy is now part of the Vaccinated Travel Lane (VTL) since 19 October 2021!

 For the current general policy and restrictions on entering Italy please click here.